 - Very large bowl, large spoon, medium saucepan, plastic wrap or towel, fine mesh sieve or strainer, medium bowl, 2 pitchers or gallon container.

 - Note: many stores sell raspberries in half pint sized boxes, which means you would need 8 boxes of berries.
 Double check the weight before purchasing-- you will need 48 oz. of berries total.

 - Clean and rinse the raspberries, then place them in a very large bowl.

 - Pour the lemon juice over the berries.
 Use a large spoon to stir the juice into the berries.

 - On the stovetop, heat 12 cups of water and 3 cups of sugar to a boil.
 Stir till the sugar dissolves.
 Remove from heat.

 - Pour the boiling water over the raspberries.
 Allow the water to cool for 1-2 hours to room temperature.

 - Cover the bowl with plastic wrap or a towel that you don't mind staining.
-Place the bowl in a cool, dark area of the kitchen or in the refrigerator.
-Let it rest for 24 hours.
+Place in the refrigerator to steep for 24 hours.